Greece declares state of emergency over flood of dead fish – DW – 08/31/2024

 What are authorities doing?

-The Civil Protection Emergency measures will allow local authorities to commit funding and other resources to finish the cleanup of the fish, which has been underway for several days, the Athens News Agency reported.
+The Civil Protection Emergency measure will allow local authorities to commit funding and other resources to finish the cleanup of the fish, the Athens News Agency reported.

 The emergency was declared by Climate Minister Vassilis Papageorgiou and is set to last until September 30.

+The fish are then loaded onto trucks and taken to an incinerator.

-On Tuesday alone, authorities removed 57 tons of the washed-up dead fish.
+On Tuesday alone, authorities said they had removed 57 tons of the washed-up dead fish.

 By Thursday, officials said 100 tons of the fish had been picked up.

-Ertnews channel reported that two boats are due to continue the recovery on Saturday.
+Ertnews channel reported that two boats are due to continue the recovery operation on Saturday.

 Legal action, formal investigation launched